 Our team is staunchly against a soundbar as a center channel, but that leaves you with the question of how to obtain surround sound effectively without the soundbar.

-If you want to put your soundbar to good use, try using it individually with another TV instead of integrating it into your existing surround sound setup.
+If you want to put your soundbar to good use, try using it individually with another TV instead of integrating it into your surround sound setup.

 The TV in question should not have other speakers.
-The purpose of this is to use your soundbar as the entire audio system to enhance the best sound quality.
+This purpose is to use your soundbar as the entire audio system to enhance the best sound quality.
 Especially if you’re aiming for high-fidelity sound.

-You can achieve surround sound even with just one sound bar in front of you, but that means you will need at least a model that comes with five channels.
+You can achieve surround sound even with just one sound bar in front of you, which means you will need at least a model with five channels.
 Using the soundbar with the TV can make your content sound better without compromising the rest of the hookup.

-The bottom line is always to use dedicated center speakers designed for their specific purpose and not soundbars if you have equipment already set up.
+The bottom line is always to use dedicated center speakers designed for their specific purpose and not soundbars if you already have equipment.

-They are designed to be sleek and compact, making them a stylish addition to the front of the room.
+They are sleek and compact, making them a stylish addition to the front of the room.
 Since they are small, they can complement other equipment like your receiver and make the room look tidy.

-If the appearance is focused on, our team suggests browsing a little longer online.
-There are plenty of speakers out there that can help your setup sound better, create balanced and expansive surround sound, and look fantastic.
+Our team suggests browsing a little longer online if the appearance is focused on.
+Plenty of speakers can help your setup sound better, create balanced and expansive surround sound, and look fantastic.

-Can you use a soundbar as a center speaker?
+Can you use a soundbar as center speaker?

 Yes, you can use it as a center speaker.
-To do this, you will need to hook up the soundbar to the rest of your system in either a single or three-channel format.
+You will need to hook up the soundbar to the rest of your system in either a single or three-channel format.